jaspector

 Under Neb.
 Rev. Stat. § 23-114, counties that have adopted zoning regulations must require permits prior to construction of any nonfarm building or structure in a zoned area.
 Cherry County has adopted a Zoning Resolution and requires land use permits for nonfarm structures in unincorporated territory.
 Agricultural buildings on qualifying farmsteads are exempt; confirm eligibility with the Zoning Administrator.

-Typical processing time is Not publicly stated.
+Building permit processing times in unincorporated Cherry County, NE typically run Not publicly stated.
 Contact the Planning and Zoning Administrator at (402) 376-1155 for current turnaround estimate..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Cherry County, NE.
 The following work is generally exempt: Agricultural buildings on qualifying farmsteads of 20+ acres producing $1,000+/year in farm products (Neb.
 Rev. Stat. § 23-114.03); includes barns, machine sheds, hay storage, and similar working farm/ranch structures; Minor maintenance and repair work that does not constitute new construction or change of use; Properties within the Niobrara River Corridor Agricultural District (NRCAG) may have more restrictive exemption standards; consult with the administrator and NPS.
 Note: Exemption from county zoning permit does not exempt structures from: Nebraska State Electrical Division (NSED) electrical permits, NDEE/DWEE septic registration ($140), NDEE Construction Stormwater Permit for 1+ acre disturbance, floodplain development permits (FEMA Special Flood Hazard Areas), or FEMA compliance if applicable.
 Confirm all applicable requirements with the Planning and Zoning Administrator before proceeding.
+When in doubt, confirm with the local building department before starting work.